Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Cysts Treatment?

-At Marina Del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney cysts.
+At Cedars-Sinai Marina del Rey Hospital, our experienced nephrologists offer a wide range of diagnostic methods and treatment options for patients suffering from kidney cysts.
 Our specialists work with patients to choose a personalized treatment plan that best suits the patient’s condition.

 The surgical removal of kidney cysts, also called surgical cyst deroofing or decortication, is generally performed when dealing with cyst recurrence or with large cysts.
 The most popular technique, when performing this type of surgery, is called laparoscopic deroofing.
 For this procedure, several 1-2 cm incisions are made for the laparoscopic surgical instruments and for the laparoscopic camera.
 Drainage (aspiration) of the fluid is performed and the walls of the cyst are cut or burnt (using cauterization).
 This surgery is done while the patient is under general anesthesia.
 Additionally, the patient may require one or two days of hospitalization depending on the complexity of the procedure and on the patient’s condition.